Cerebrolysin

 Is Cerebrolysin FDA approved?

 No, Cerebrolysin is not currently FDA approved.
-Current status: Approved in 45+ countries - Not FDA approved.
-Has FDA orphan drug designation for frontotemporal dementia.
+Current status: Approved in 45+ countries for stroke and dementia - Not FDA approved (no US regulatory pathway).

 What are the side effects of Cerebrolysin?